 What to do if you hear a siren or are confronted with a fire engine, police car or ambulance rocketing toward you is a genuine concern.
 With this in mind, here are some of the more pertinent questions and answers that drivers seek:

-- What if I just don’t know what to do!
-You may be popping to the shops for a pint of milk or a loaf of bread, and suddenly all hell breaks loose.
-This is a distinct possibility, but just bear in mind that the man or woman behind the wheel of the ambulance, fire engine or police car is trained to drive under this level of pressure.
+You might be popping to the shops for a pint of milk or a loaf of bread, and suddenly all hell breaks loose.
+This is a distinct possibility.
+But bear in mind that the person behind the wheel of the ambulance, fire engine or police car is trained to drive under this level of pressure.
 You are not.
 All you need to do is safely pull over and let them pass.